MicrosoftDocs/query-docs/query-languages/dax/approximate-distinctcount-function-dax.md

 ---
 # APPROXIMATEDISTINCTCOUNT

 Returns an *estimated* count of unique values in a column.
 This function invokes a corresponding aggregation operation in the data source, which is optimized for query performance, but with slightly reduced accuracy.
-This function can be used with the following data sources: Azure SQL, Azure SQL Data Warehouse, BigQuery, Databricks, and Snowflake.
+This function can be used with the following data sources: Azure SQL, Azure Synapse dedicated SQL pool, BigQuery, Databricks, and Snowflake.
 This function requires DirectQuery mode.
 Import mode and dual storage mode are not supported.

 ## Syntax